ealtili/Blog/.stackedit-trash/IdentityFederation.md.md

 What is an AWS account ?
 What benefits it provides ?

-is one of the most important things

-within AWS.

-Many students, especially at the start

-confuse AWS accounts

-with users inside of those accounts.

-And I want you to be a
-hundred percent clear

-on the difference.

-If you've used AWS before,

-you might already have an idea

-of what AWS accounts are

-and how they work.

-But understanding accounts

-at a really instinctive level

-is essential for a solutions architect,

-developer

-or engineer.

-Simple systems which you design

-might operate from within

-a single AWS account,

-but more complex systems

-or environments operated
-by large enterprises

-might use tens or in some cases,

-hundreds of AWS accounts.

-And for that reason

-it's important

-that you really understand the features

-and benefits provided by AWS accounts.

-Now, this might seem pretty basic,

-but it's really powerful

-when you do fully understand it

-and really dangerous to
-operate at production scale

-if you don't.

-So let's jump in and get started.

-Now, this is an AWS account.

-When you're just starting with AWS,

-you might only create one of these,

-you might even already have one.

-Bigger, more complex
-projects or businesses

-will generally use many AWS accounts.

-And in this course,

-you're going to use multiple AWS accounts

-for the demo lessons.

-And this will help you understand

-how businesses actually use AWS

-in the real world.

 At a high level,

 an AWS account is a container